Our Board of Directors

 She provides tailored follow-up assistance to partners and assists in evaluation and monitoring.
 Marcela also helps partners to design and disseminate compelling educational material, including government programs supporting citizen participation of leader women in the Amazon.

-Karina is a journalist with over eight years of experience in the design and implementation of communication strategies for the formulation of policies, programs, and projects to promote citizen participation in public and private institutions.
+She has more than 9 years of experience in the design and implementation of communication strategies for the formulation of policies, programs, and projects to promote citizen participation in public and private institutions.
 She has been a facilitator in training processes for subnational governments and civil society organizations.
 She has also been a consultant for various United Nations agencies, international cooperation agencies, and Peruvian non-governmental organizations.

-She has worked as a consultant for different agencies of the United Nations, International Cooperation and non-profit organizations.
-Karina holds a degree in journalism from the Jaime Bausate y Meza University, she also has an academic background in Governance and Political Management from the PUCP University and the George Washington University; as well as in the design of Performance Indicators and Policies from the PUCP University.
+She has a degree in journalism from the Jaime Bausate y Meza University, and she also has a specialization in Governance and Political Management from the Pontifical Catholic University of Peru – PUCP and George Washington University.
+She has participated in the International Visitor Leadership Program “Civil Society and Community Engagement in the U.S.” from the United States Department of State.

 Johnny is an accountant with experience in the private sector and nonprofit organizations.
 He has a long experience in financial management for rural development projects.

 Johnny assists organizations trained by FICE to strengthen their financial reporting and management.
 His exceptional work and attention to detail have earned him recognition from a number of international foundations.